Cojumatlán de Régules

-Cojumatlán de Régules is a municipality in the Mexican state of Michoacán, located 180 km west of the state capital of Morelia.
+Cojumatlán de Régules is a municipality in the Mexican state of Michoacán.
+It is located 180 km west of the state capital of Morelia.

 Geography

 The municipality of Cojumatlán de Régules is located in the Trans-Mexican Volcanic Belt in northwest Michoacán at an altitude between 1600 and 2400 m.
 It borders the Michoacano municipalities of Venustiano Carranza to the east, Sahuayo to the southeast, Jiquilpan to the south, Marcos Castellanos to the southwest.
 It also borders Tizapan El Alto in Jalisco to the west, while its northern border runs along the southeastern shore of Lake Chapala, which is administered by the Jaliscan municipality of Poncitlán.
 The municipality covers an area of 131.48 km2 and comprises 0.2% of the state's area.

 Cojumatlán's climate is temperate with rain in the summer.
 Average temperatures in the municipality range between 16 and 20 C, and average annual precipitation ranges between 700 and 1000 mm.